 What is a TD1 tax form?

-The TD1 tax form is used to calculate the amount of income tax that will be deducted from your employment or pension income.
-It is called a personal tax credit return because it takes those credits into consideration.
-There are federal and provincial/territorial TD1 forms and worksheets.
+The TD1 Personal Tax Credits Return is used to calculate the amount of income tax that will be deducted or withheld from your employment or pension income.
+It is called a personal tax credit return and personal tax credits (Non-Refundable Tax Credits) are taken into consideration when determining your tax withholding calculations.

 How do I know which forms to use?

-Everyone should fill out a federal TD1 form.
+Everyone should fill out a Federal TD1 form.
+In addition;

-- Employees who claim more than the basic personal exemption have to complete the provincial/territorial TD1 form of their province/territory of employment.
+- Employees who claim more than the Basic Personal Amount (or exemption) have to complete the provincial/territorial TD1 form of their province/territory of employment.